 What Are the Average Scores Required for Top Graduate schools?

 More than 5,900 programs offered by more than 2,100 universities and institutions use the GMAT exam as part of the selection criteria for their programs.
 Business schools use the test as a criterion for admission into a wide range of graduate management programs, including MBA, Master of Accountancy, and Master of Finance programs.

 Based on the findings of The US News and World Report 2013, which compiles annual data on the top graduate schools, graduate programs and applicants, average GMAT scores for applicants of the Top 10 schools for business and finance courses were estimated at 717.6.
 The average GMAT test taker for the same year received a score of 545.6 according to the findings.
 The figures in the table below can give candidates a sensible expectation of what is required of applicants.

-The GMAT test is still the primary choice of standardised skills testing for MBA applicants despite the increased amount of acceptance of GRE scores from some post graduate schools according to a survey conducted by Kaplan Test Prep.
+The GMAT test is still the primary choice of standardized skills testing for MBA applicants despite the increased amount of acceptance of GRE scores from some postgraduate schools according to a survey conducted by Kaplan Test Prep.
 It is important to keep in mind that the GMAT score is only one single element of a graduate school application.
-Other aspects of a graduate school application, such as past academic performance, the quality of recommendation letters, personal essay, etc., can have as much or even more of an influence on the likelihood of successfully being accepted onto a programme.
+Other aspects of a graduate school application, such as past academic performance, the quality of recommendation letters, personal essays, etc., can have as much or even more of an influence on the likelihood of successfully being accepted onto a program.
 However, if a candidate is getting results similar to those indicated above they will be in a much stronger position in achieving application success.

 Register for the GMAT® here!